-- After sanding, apply a generous amount of leather conditioner and allow it to soak in before wiping it off with a damp cloth.
+- After sanding, apply a generous amount of leather conditioner and allow it to soak in before wiping it off with a damp microfiber sponge or soft damp cloth.

 - Keep in mind that this method is suitable only for minor scratches.
 If you have deeper scratches or are unsure about how to proceed, consult a local furniture repair expert for advice.